Bisonai/flutter-machine-learning-security/README.md

 ## Bisonai Security

 This repository contains techniques for encryption and decryption of machine learning models.
-Machine learning models deployed on mobile devices are vulnerable without a proper encryption techniques.
+Machine learning models deployed on mobile devices are vulnerable to a theft without a proper encryption techniques.

 ### Pseudo-random generator